SNMP Agents: Configuration: Counter Monitors

-An integer value to be added to the threshold value each time the observed value equals or exceeds the threshold.
+A value to be added to the threshold value each time the observed value equals or exceeds the threshold.

-An integer value to be subtracted from the threshold value when the threshold value is crossed.
+A value to be subtracted from the threshold value when the threshold value is crossed.

 If Modulus is 0, a notification is generated each time the agent polls the monitored attribute and its value still exceeds or equals the threshold value.